ZcashFoundation/zebra/book/src/user/startup.md

 init{config=Config { debug_skip_parameter_preload: false, ... } ... }: zebra_consensus::chain: Groth16 pre-download and check task finished
 ```

-### Requests to Peers

-Zebra randomly chooses peers for each request:
-- choosing peers that are not already answering a request, and
-- prefers peers that have answered fewer requests recently.

-This helps load balance requests across peers.

 ### Initialize Transaction Mempool

 Zebra syncs transactions from other peers, verifies them, then gossips their hashes.